 American Academy of Pediatrics (AAP).

-AAP has created the family-friendly site called Healthy Children, where you can find a wealth of information about emotional problems in children.
+AAP offers the family-friendly site called Healthy Children, where you can find a wealth of information in English and Spanish about emotional problems in children.

 Mental Help Net.

 A vast amount of info here on specific mental disorders, mental health, wellness, and family and relationship issues and concerns.